crisschan/FriedRing/README.md

-	 -b is progressbar that turn on/off console progress bar during test run default = on -c is consolelogging that turn on/off logging to stdout default = on -x is xmlreport that turn on/off xml/jtl report default = off -v is vusers that number of threads/virtual users default=10
+	 -b is progressbar that turn on/off console progress bar during test run default = on -c is consolelogging that turn on/off logging to stdout default = on -x is xmlreport that turn on/off xml/jtl report default = off -v is vusers that number of threads/virtual users for each scenrio default=10

 #####Windows